eikonomega/django-notification-system/docs/management_commands.rst

         $ python manage.py create_email_user_targets

 After the command has been run, navigate to ``http://localhost/admin/django_notification_system/usertarget/``.
-You should see a newly created UserTarget for each user currently in the DB.
+You should see a newly created UserInNotificationTarget for each user currently in the DB.

 .. figure::  images/create_email_user_targets/create_email_user_targets_2.png
     :align:   center